Chart Color Schemes

 South Penrith is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population for the South Penrith statistical area (Lv2) is around 12,151.
-This reflects an increase of 146 people since the 2021 Census, which reported a population of 12,005.
-The change is inferred from AreaSearch's estimation of the resident population at 12,001 following examination of the latest ERP data release by the ABS in June 2024, and an additional 24 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,401 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+As of Feb 2026, the estimated population of South Penrith is around 12,154, reflecting an increase of 149 people since the 2021 Census.
+The resident population was estimated at 12,001 in June 2024, with an additional 26 validated new addresses added since the Census date.
+This results in a population density ratio of 2,402 persons per square kilometer, placing South Penrith in the upper quartile relative to national locations assessed by AreaSearch.
 Overseas migration contributed approximately 51.0% of overall population gains during recent periods.
+Population projections for South Penrith are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered.

 Frequently Asked Questions - Population